- Money - How to pay a German car -

 German car sales are quick sales.
 A buyer hand the money to the seller and get the car and the title document.
 Cash count.
 That is for older used cars with low price.

 For a newer or an high value car a buyer will have to arrange a transfer to the sellers bank.
 Because of Money Laudry Law most sellers don't accept no cash payment anymore.
-No one will accept a cheque or payment by credit card, no PayPal.
+No dealer will accept a cheque or payment by credit card or PayPal for a car sale.
 Be careful If a seller ask you for payment by Western Union or Monegram!
 Please read my fraud warning.
 Many sellers know about de-registration and temporary plates - ask them.
 Some sellers even help you to transport the car to the port or know about exporting.

 Our currency is the Euro.
 Nobody here will accept other currencies for a car sale.

 No payments by Letter of Credit (LC):